 What to do: Visit the Castle of Tentennano and the Santi Stefano and Degna to see art.
 Relax in the baths.

 Why we love it: The baths, of course.
 A day at these mineral hot springs is a welcome break in a week of sightseeing.
-There are several pools of warm thermal waters that boast claims to nourish and rejuvenate both the body and soul.
+Several pools of warm thermal waters boast claims to nourish and rejuvenate both the body and soul.
 Some pools are fine for simply soaking, but my favorite was one that serves as a mud bath.
-Reach into the warm, pull up some warm gooey clay-like mud and slather it all over your body.
+Reach into the warm, pull up some warm gooey clay-like mud, and slather it all over your body.
 When it tried, stand under one of the warm waterfalls and rinse off.
 My skin was soft, shiny, and healthy feeling after a day here.
-This is a rural site, so no poolside service, you’ll need to pack in your own food and beverages if you want to stay for the day.
+This is a rural site, so there is no poolside service; you’ll need to pack in your own food and beverages if you want to stay for the day.

 Where it is: In the Arezzo province in Tuscany.
 Population around 25,000.